+Inter-Agency Coordination

-Inter-Agency Coordination Creation of a regularly updated nationally managed data portal consolidating all forest fire related data and information would improve data and information sharing between relevant state agencies.
+Creation of a regularly updated nationally managed data portal consolidating all forest fire related data and information would improve data and information sharing between relevant state agencies.
 Providing that the data portal is planned to have different access levels, it could contain data for limited interagency use, as well as publicly accessible data available for all users.
 This will allow the national agencies to share and exchange specific data and information, which would contribute to improving inter-agency coordination.

-Assessment of possible need for higher resolution data: Fires occurring in Georgia are mostly small scale.
+Fires occurring in Georgia are mostly small scale.
 Higher resolution and more frequently updated data are needed for more accurate detection of fires.

-Inputs / projected costs : Nationally based data portal could be supported by the Center for Environmental Information and Education, a legal entity of public law under the Ministry of Environment and Natural Resources Protection.
+Nationally based data portal could be supported by the Center for Environmental Information and Education, a legal entity of public law under the Ministry of Environment and Natural Resources Protection.
 Development and maintenance of the database would not incur additional costs, so that this could be added to already ongoing and planned activities of the Center, such as development of a national data portal compiling all environment related data and information.
 In addition, the Ministry of Finances of Georgia ensures technical support to the data portal, such as maintenance of the server and other activities.

-Targets and indicators, including specific biodiversity, carbon and land degradation- related benefits, where appropriate To be added later
+Targets and indicators, including specific biodiversity, carbon and land degradationrelated benefits, where $appropriate^{122}\\$

-$^{64}$ Typical use case demonstrations may typically range from \$50-100,000 $^{65}$ These will be combined and incorporated into tracking tools
+$^{^{121}}$ Typical use case demonstrations may typically range from \$50-100,000 122 These will be combined and incorporated into tracking tools